vaughany/xm/readme.md

 CPUs: 8.
 Any load above this will be recorded.
 RAM: 16098 Mb.
 Less than 50% of this available will be recorded.
 Passenger: 20 workers.
-More than 50% of these used (or less than 5 used) will be recorded.
+10 or more of these used (or less than 5 used) will be recorded.
 ---
 Tue, 01 Nov 2022 20:32:00 GMT: 0.43 0.27 0.48; 3513 / 16098 Mb; 18 / 20 workers [RAM WRK]
 ```